requests-cache/aiohttp-client-cache/README.md

 Not to be confused with [aiohttp-cache](https://github.com/cr0hn/aiohttp-cache), which is a cache for the aiohttp web server.
 This package is, as you might guess, specifically for the aiohttp client.

+## Development Status
 **This is an early work in progress and not yet fully functional!**

+The current state is a mostly working drop-in replacement for `aiohttp.ClientSession`.
+However, the cache operations are still synchronous, with minimal testing and likely lots of bugs.

 ## Installation
 Requires python 3.7+